peelonet/tempearly/README.md

 Tempearly
 =========

-Minimal scripting language / templating engine which is meant to be replacement for PHP.
+Minimal scripting language / templating engine which aims to provide a sane alternative for PHP.

-Meant for small scripts/hacks/CGI-applications, not for large web sites.
+It is meant for small scripts/hacks/demonstrations, it is not a framework for building large web applications.

 ## Compilation